chud37/superdoopershipscooter/README.md

-# Super Dooper Ship Scooer
+# Super Dooper Ship Scooter
 Speedy Ship mod for Anno 1800

 Adds the Super Dooper Shippy Scooter item card to the game.